westonelison/CSE_284_Finemapping/README.md

 ##### Infinitesimal Tools
 Clone the repo:
 ```
+# In bash
+cd tools
 git clone https://github.com/FinucaneLab/fine-mapping-inf.git
 cd fine-mapping-inf
 ```
 Install dependencies:
 ```
+# In bash
 mamba install -c conda-forge -c bioconda setuptools numpy pandas scipy wheel py-bgzip
 ```
 To install SuSiE-inf:
 ```
+# In bash
 cd susieinf
 python setup.py bdist_wheel
 pip install .
+cd ..
 ```
 Similarly, to install FINEMAP-inf:
 ```
+# In bash
 cd finemapinf
 python setup.py bdist_wheel
 pip install .
+cd ..
 ```
 Once completed, run
 ```
+# In bash
 python run_fine_mapping.py -h
+cd ../..
 ```

 See https://github.com/FinucaneLab/fine-mapping-inf

 # Usage

+### Simulations
-The simulations folder contains all of the data and code to 1) Generate simulated summary statistics from a GWAS for 21 different loci using simGWAS and 2) run fine-mapping tools on these summary results and finally 3) analyze accuracy and resource requirements from the various approaches.
+The simulations folder contains all of the data and code to 1) Generate simulated summary statistics from a GWAS for 21 different loci using simGWAS and 2) run fine-mapping tools on these summary results and finally 3) examine specific simulations.
+See the readME in that folder for more details.

-# In progress

-Currently simGWAS is running and there are 21 loci available.
-Additionally, AD GWAS data for the APOE locus from PAN-UKBB are downloaded.
-SuSiE has been successfully run in a notebook but is being reworked into an R script to improve benchmarking and the ability to test across a greater number of simulations.
-None of the other fine-mapping methods have been run successfully but will be by next week and put in scripts to allow for fast comparisons of the various methods.
-The AD GWAS has been difficult to fine-map due to LD matrices, but I am hoping to be able to donwload a better matching LD matrix from a package currenlty downloading.
+### Alzheimer's Disease GWAS
+The AD folder contains the code to finemap the APOE locus for an AD GWAS.
+See the readME in the folder for further details.

 # Credits
 Repo created by Weston Elison for CS_284, taught by Melissa Gymrek.